cchiw/Diderot-Dev-Examples/dfn_cfe/readme.md

 	* inst(): field#k(d)[α] × tensor[β] · · · → tensor[α]
 * Text: see [Doc]
 * Issues:
-	* Need to define/initiate all variables before cfexp() is called.
+	* Need to define all variables and initiate with unique values before cfexp() is called.
+	* Variables are also a tensor type?
+Retink that?
 	* Field type doesn’t describe types for multiple inputs, need to change typechecker, Remove k-continuity
 * Testing:
 	* DATm tested cfexp in combination with all tensor operators.
 Sympy does not support product rule so thatw wasn't as agressively tested (examples included use differentiation).